shrjrd/roblox-procmesh/README.md

 end
 ```

-~~The advantage over LÖ built-in primitives is ability to manipulate the mesh before rendering.~~ The disadvantage is that UV maps are not computed, so textures and surface shader effects won't work with them.
+~~The advantage over LÖVR built-in primitives is ability to manipulate the mesh before rendering.~~ The disadvantage is that UV maps are not computed, so textures and surface shader effects won't work with them.

 The `solid` primitive stores the geometry information in a table:
 ```Lua